sebrauschert/OceanOmics-amplicon/README.md

 Firstly, download this GitHub repository to your local file system, and cd into the repository's folder.

-Then to set up the local datalad project:
+Then to set up the local folder-structure:

 ```
-conda activate datalad
 bash scripts/00-setup.sh myFirstProject
 ```

-This will create a new folder containing a datalad project.
-It will be named myFirstProject_Amplicon_YOURUSERNAME in the folder you're currently in.
+This will create a new folder containing subfolders for each step of the pipeline.
+The folder will be named myFirstProject_Amplicon_YOURUSERNAME in the folder you're currently in.
 The folder contains subfolders for all subsequent steps of the pipeline:

 ```